fayeed/flutter_freshchat/README.md

 - `responseExpectationEnabled` property is used to show exceptions that occur within freshchat conversation widget.
 It default value is set to `true`.

-- `showNotificationBanner` property is used enabled or disable in-app notfication banner.
+- `showNotificationBanner` property is used enabled or disable in-app notification banner.
 It default value is set to `true`.
 (NOTE: IOS only).

-- `notificationSoundEnabled` property is used enabled or disable in-app notfication sound.
+- `notificationSoundEnabled` property is used enabled or disable in-app notification sound.
 It default value is set to `true`.
 (NOTE: IOS only).

 ```dart